dwbellott/shims3_assembly_pipeline/README.md

 All the required perl modules are packaged in the /vendor/cache directory for your convenience.

-Tested in Ubuntu 18.04.6 LTS and 20.04.3 LTS on standard desktop and server hardware.
+Tested in Ubuntu 18.04.6 LTS and 20.04.3 LTS on standard desktop and server hardware and in MacOS 10.14.6 on standard laptop hardware.

 ### Installation